Box Hill, Surrey: Weypole and Stepping Stones

 The Stepping Stones at the foot of Box Hill.
 The photograph is taken from the west bank of the Mole, looking across the river to the Weypole.

 The Weypole (or Waypole) is a roughly semi-circular 2.4 ha area of level ground at the foot of Box Hill, between The Whites and the River Mole.
-The area was originally part of the grounds of Burford Lodge, built by John Eckersall in 1776, and the apple and cherry trees in the area suggest that it was used as an orchard for a time.
+It was originally part of the grounds of Burford Lodge, built by John Eckersall in 1776, and the prevalence of apple and cherry trees suggests that it was used as an orchard for a time.
 The Burford Lodge estate was later owned by the horticulturalist Sir Trevor Lawrence, who created a garden along the banks of the Mole for his collection of orchids.

 A ford across the River Mole is thought to have existed here since prehistoric times.
-The way-pole was a notched post, secured in the riverbed, that indicated the depth of the water.
+The way-pole was a notched post, secured in the riverbed to indicate the depth of the water.
 Stepping stones at this site are first recorded in 1841 and they may have been installed by an owner of Burford Lodge to facilitate access to the Weypole orchard.
-The crossing was formally reopened on 11 September 1946 by Prime Minister Clement Attlee, at the request of James Chuter Ede, local politician and Attlee's Home Secretary.
-The new stones replaced those removed during World War II as an anti-invasion measure.
+The crossing was formally reopened on 11 September 1946 by Prime Minister Clement Attlee, at the request of James Chuter Ede, a local politician and Attlee's Home Secretary.
+The new stones replaced those removed during the Second World War as an anti-invasion measure.
 (Note: Chuter Ede paid for the reinstatement of the stones, a total of £156 19s 6d.
 He commented that the cost of the work was "considerably higher than I expected".)

-The spot is popular with both anglers and families, although swimming is strongly discouraged.
+The location is popular with both anglers and families, although swimming is strongly discouraged.
 The stones give their name to the pub in the nearby village of Westhumble.